The Harriet Beecher Stowe Center uses Stowe’s life and work to inspire YOU to change your world.

 Starting Fall 2015READ MORE »

-Join us to talk race, racism and other social justice issues making news.
-Bring your lunch and bring your ideas Wednesdays at Noon in July & August.
+Join us to talk at our lunch time discussion about social justice issues.
+Bring your lunch and your ideas to #StoweSalonsAtLunch on Wednesday August 12 at noon.
 Free event thanks to our members and donors.READ MORE »

 2015 Stowe Prize winner Ta-Nehisi Coates and WNPR's John Dankosky in an inspiring program.
 Kudos to CT-N for filming on their busiest day and to The Hartford for their leadership as the Legacy Presenting Sponsor of all Stowe Prize events.
 Watch here.READ MORE »